Anna Windass: Reception

 For her portrayal of Anna, Rush was nominated for Best Actress at The British Soap Awards 2015.
 Anna's return was nominated for Biggest OMG Soap moment at the 2018 Digital Spy Reader Awards; it came in second place with 16.2% of the total votes.
 Kris Green of media website Digital Spy commented that Anna and the Windass family had "settled in so well, in such a short space of time".
 Actor Mikey North attributed their success as characters to a combination of good writing and prominent plotlines received in a relatively short time period.
+In 2010, Dan Martin from The Guardian speculated that a member of the Windass family could be one of the characters to be killed-off in the soap's 50th anniversary special, as he believed that the "primary function of a big soap disaster is to sweep out the dead wood", and that the Windasses was some of the "characters we don't care about even if we noticed they were there".

 Grace Dent of The Guardian has said that she likes the character of Anna, pointing out her redeeming personality traits: "Chief apologist for all of these people is Anna Windass, Eddie's wife and Gary's mum, who is so surprisingly sweet and non-abrasive that she manages to keep her entire clan on the right side of likable just through hapless handwringing alone."
 She went on to say "I rather like Anna, although Gail Platt isn't a fan.
 I was expecting another Cilla Battersby-Brown, but instead she's more Emily Bishop in a sea-green velour fake Juicy Couture and Asda slippers.
 Anna knows that, children-wise, her and Gail have lots in common and they'd work better as a team than at war."
 Tony Stewart of The Mirror also describes Anna's character as a scrounger.
 MSN branded Anna and her family as chavs and suggested they would make the perfect guests for The Jeremy Kyle Show.
 Simon Swift of Soaplife magazine stated that at first, he couldn't help feeling that Anna and her clan are a bit too much like original neighbours-from-hell the Battersbys.